Visit the Upcoming Courses and Events page for scheduled Foundations of IPC Courses and to book courses.

 Q. I haven’t studied for a long time; will the College help me learn?

-A. The College will provide guidelines, instructions and feedback to help you learn the skills needed to become a PICP.
+A. The College will provide guidelines, instructions and feedback to help you learn the skills required.
 However, we won’t be teaching you how to write essays or how to use the internet.
 We also include some resources for academic assignment writing.

 Q. Can I go on holiday or can I take leave during my study?

 A. As an adult learner, it is your responsibility to keep up to date with weekly activities and assessment deadlines.
 The course facilitator or administration will not chase you if you do not complete activities or assessment.
 As the material is available online and designed as self-directed modules you can set your own pace.
 This generally means that students who regularly complete modules and the assessments during the course, can factor in short breaks during the course.